Travis Tritt: Alleged paranormal encounters

 The show's host, Kim Russo, concluded that an African-American medicine man had been stabbed and beaten to death on the property, and the voices that Tritt was hearing belonged to the murderers' angry spirits.
-A title card in the program notes that "On August 14, 1875, a group of men killed a 'hoodoo doctor' close to the land where Travis' cabin was built."
+A title card in the program notes, "On August 14, 1875, a group of men killed a 'hoodoo doctor' close to the land where Travis' cabin was built."
 Russo believed that the hoodoo doctor's spirit also lingered on the property because it found a "kindred spirit" in Tritt.